Code of Conduct

 4.7 Smoking is prohibited in main event spaces, food areas, and camping grounds.
 Designated smoking areas are available.

-4.8 Vaping is allowed, but be respectful of other attendees, if someone asks you not to vape in their vicinity please respect this.
+4.8 Vaping is permitted, but attendees are reminded to be respectful of other attendees and staff.
+If someone asks you not to vape in their vicinity, please respect their wishes.

 4.9 Abuse of inhalants or similar substances is prohibited and will lead to ejection and possible future bans.